Quicr/quicr-protocol-spec/protocol.md

 Media delivery in QuicR is started by the publisher/subscriber setting up a "Control Channel" for a given QuicR name.
-The control channel, which is based on QUIC stream, is used to configure and setup properties for the Media channel.
-Media data is delivered over the Media Channel setup as QUIC streams or QUIC datagrams based on the application settings.
+The control channel, which is based on QUIC stream, is used to configure and setup properties for the "Media Channel".
+Media data is delivered over the Media Channel over QUIC streams or QUIC datagrams based on the application settings.
-The Control Channel can also be used to configure in-session parameter.
+The Control Channel can also be used to configure in-session parameters.

 ## Control Channel